YukiChan1220/Cross-Device/index.md

 * Click the **Upload** icon (looks like **->**).

 ## 2 Multiple Slaves Configuration
-When using multiple slaves, both the master and slave programs need to be modified in the Arduino IDE and re-uploaded to their respective devices.
+When using multiple slaves, both the master and slave firmware programs need to be modified in the Arduino IDE and re-uploaded to their respective devices.
 ### 2.1 Configure Master Device
-To configure the number of slaves connected to the master device, make the following changes:
+To configure the number of slaves connected to the master device, make the following changes in **sensor_master**:
 * **Macros:**
   Define SS pins for each slave.
   ```cpp